Logravia/connect-four/README.md

 # connect-four

-Ruby CLI implementation of connect-four using T using TDD.
+Ruby CLI implementation of connect-four using TDD.